 The point is: as soon as I ditched my job to work for myself I vowed never to step foot in a cubicle again.
 And indeed I haven’t.
 The big question was… where do you work when you don’t have an office to go to?

-Here are my top 10 favourite free range ‘office spaces’ around the world for the past two years:
+Here are my top 10 favourite free range ‘office spaces’ around the world for the past five years:

 1. AUSTRALIA: BONDI BOOKSHOP/CAFE